-The conclusions from the Policy Compliance Review will also be fed back to the panel who will be conducting the Institutional Reapproval.
+The conclusions from the Administrative Audit will also be fed back to the panel who will be conducting the Institutional Reapproval.

-Conditions for the Policy Compliance Review need to be fully cleared before the partner institution may recruit any new students on OU validated award.
+Conditions for the Administrative Audit need to be fully cleared before the partner institution may recruit any new students on OU validated award.

-Policy Compliance Review Follow-up
+Administrative Audit Follow-up

-When required, a follow-up visit may be undertaken by the reviewers to confirm that Conditions have been met.
-This provides an opportunity to examine areas that have been subject to Conditions and/or where development was being undertaken at the time of the original review visit - for example, the introduction of new IT systems, buildings, or facilities in development.
+When required, a follow-up visit may be undertaken by the auditors to confirm that Conditions have been met.
+This provides an opportunity to examine areas that have been subject to Conditions and/or where development was being undertaken at the time of the original audit visit - for example, the introduction of new IT systems, buildings or facilities in development.